After allegations, Moore avoids spotlight, questions | New Country 923

 Moore has never been conventional.
 He has built a large following among some evangelical voters from two failed gambits: upholding a display of the Ten Commandments in a state building and trying to block same-sex marriage in Alabama.
 He was tossed from office in both instances.

-Moore plans to close out his campaign Monday night with another large rally featuring former Trump campaign guru Stephen Bannon.
+Moore plans to close out his campaign Monday night with another large rally featuring former Trump campaign guru Steve Bannon.

+Alabama campaign consultant David Mowery – whose client Democrat Bob Vance lost to Moore in the 2012 Alabama Supreme Court chief justice race – said Moore has never been a candidate to do many public events but shunning just about all traditional media during the Senate race is “pretty unprecedented.”

 Bill Stewart, the former chairman of the political science department at the University of Alabama, said Moore appears to be banking on his evangelical base, as well as the state’s overwhelming tendency to vote Republican, to carry him to victory on Tuesday.